ReyesAlexis/FoodWebApp-Project1/README.md

 ### LOGIN/SIGNUP:
 - add css
 ### HOMEPAGE:
-- implementation of photo voting
+- home.jade
 - create a new db instance for the images & be able to link them to user's email --> db.connect('./data', ['images']);
 - create a button that allows a user to add their own image (can be a separate route/page)
-- add css
-### LEADERBOARDS:
+### LEADERBOARD:
+- leaderboard.jade
 - get all images and order them by the number of votes they have
 - display on screen & add css
+### ABOUT:
+- about.jade
+- write out an 'about' section
+- add css
 ### LOGOUT:
 - button that deletes req.session.user and redirects back to /index